Dijon: Trams

+Air transport

+Dijon is served by Dole–Jura Airport which is located 51 km south east of Dijon.
+However, the airport only provides flights to limited European destinations.
+The nearest airports are Geneva Airport, located 195 km to the south east and Lyon-Saint Exupéry Airport, located 211 km to the south, both airports provide more domestic and international destinations.

 Culture

 Dijon holds its International and Gastronomic Fair every year in autumn.
 With over 500 exhibitors and 200,000 visitors every year, it is one of the ten most important fairs in France.
 Dijon is also home, every three years, to the international flower show Florissimo.

 Dijon has numerous museums such as the Musée des Beaux-Arts de Dijon, the Musée Archéologique, the Musée de la Vie Bourguignonne, the Musée d'Art Sacré, and the Musée Magnin.
 It also contains approximately 700 hectares of parks and green space, including the Jardin botanique de l'Arquebuse.

 Dijon is home to the prominent contemporary art centre Le Consortium, a fine-arts school (ENSA), as well as a number of art galleries like the Fonds régional d'art contemporain, which holds a permanent collection including pieces by locally established artist Yan Pei-Ming.

-Apart from the numerous bars, which sometimes have live bands, some popular music venues in Dijon are : Le Zenith de Dijon, La Vapeur, l'Espace autogéré des Tanneries and l'Atheneum.
+Apart from the numerous bars, which sometimes have live bands, some popular music venues in Dijon are : Le Zénith de Dijon, La Vapeur, l'Espace autogéré des Tanneries and l'Atheneum.

 Dijon mustard originated in 1856, when Jean Naigeon of Dijon substituted verjuice, the acidic "green" juice of not-quite-ripe grapes, for vinegar in the traditional mustard recipe.
 In general, mustards from Dijon today contain white wine rather than verjuice.
 Dijon mustard is not necessarily produced near Dijon, as the term is regarded as genericized under European Union law, so that it cannot be registered for protected designation of origin status.
 Most Dijon mustard (brands such as Amora or Maille) is produced industrially and over 90% of mustard seed used in local production is imported, mainly from Canada.
 In 2008, Unilever closed its Amora mustard factory in Dijon.
 Dijon mustard shops sell exotic or unusually-flavoured mustard (fruit-flavoured, for example), often sold in decorative hand-painted faience (china) pots.

 Burgundy is a world-famous wine growing region, and notable vineyards, such as Vosne-Romanée and Gevrey-Chambertin, are within 20 minutes of the city center.
 The town's university boasts a renowned enology institute.
 The road from Santenay to Dijon is known as the "route des Grands Crus", where eight of the world's top ten most expensive wines are produced, according to Wine Searcher.

 The city is also well known for its crème de cassis, or blackcurrant liqueur, used in the drink known as "Kir", named after former mayor of Dijon canon Félix Kir, a mixture of crème de cassis with white wine, traditionally Bourgogne Aligoté.